hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ## Output:
 * BOT_ID: the AAD app client id created for Bot Registration.
 * SECRET_BOT_PASSWORD: the AAD app client secret created for Bot Registration.

+# General Errors
+## ActionNotFoundError
+This error means there's unknown action in the yaml file.
+Please check whether the action type in 'uses' field are supported.